grayhatacademy/ghidra_scripts/README.md

 ## Summary
 Print a summary of gadgets that have been book marked with the string `ropX` where `X` is the gadgets position in the rop chain.
+Don't mix ARM And Thumb gadgets with the summary, it won't work.
+I will fix this.

 ![Creating a Book mark](./img/bookmark.png)